 Movement-induced stimulation of the labyrinth

-Irritation or over-distension of the mechanical-sensitive vagal afferents in the gastrointestinal tract.
+Irritation or over-distension of the mechanically sensitive vagal afferents in the gastrointestinal tract.

 The etiology of nausea and vomiting is often age-dependent, with a wide spectrum of gastrointestinal, nongastrointestinal, and environmental causes, including: